Bira/octopus-carnival/_posts/2019-01-08-more-aboleths.md

 </figure>
 {:/nomarkdown}

+This article is part of a series!
+Go [here][2] to see the other entries.

 If you're following this series mostly through Octopus Carnival, you might not know I'm posting it on the RPG.net forums as well.
 The [Aboleth][1] entry